mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       /**
        * The time it took to check out the connection.
        * More specifically, the time elapsed between
+       * the `ConnectionCheckOutStartedEvent`
-       * the `ConnectionCheckOutStartedEvent` and this event.
+       * emitted by the same checking out and this event.
        *
        * Naturally, if a new connection was not created (`ConnectionCreatedEvent`)
        * and established (`ConnectionReadyEvent`) as part of checking out,